 How and When to Use Retinol in Your Routine

 Despite earning its reputation as a holy grail item in the skincare universe—known to fend off aging, smooth pores, clear breakouts, and more—the do’s and don'ts of retinol have caused many to shy away from it in fear of inadvertently using it incorrectly.
-Retinol is a powerful ingredient and it is true that most of its products should be handled with care, but let us put you at ease: Our Press Restart Gentle Retinol Serum is formulated with first-timers and those with sensitive skin in mind.
+Retinol is a powerful ingredient and it is true that most of its products should be handled with care, but let us put you at ease: Press Restart is formulated with first-timers and those with sensitive skin in mind.
 We use a duo of encapsulated retinol and natural retinol alternatives, arophira and bakuchiol, which are much gentler on the skin and won’t produce any of those rumored side effects.

 Keep scrolling for your complete guide to where, when, and how often to use Press Restart.